 These days, the Estrada Real is a unique way for visitors to appreciate the lush nature and rich historical and cultural legacy in this part of Brazil.
+If you’re considering a Brazil road trip, the Estrada Real is one route I can recommend.
 The route starts in Diamantina (the centre of diamond mining in the 18th/19th centuries and a UNESCO World Heritage town), then splits into two roads: one continues to Paraty in São Paulo state and the other ends in Rio de Janeiro.

-I joined my two friends, Claudia and Mauricio, on the Estrada Real road trip from Belo Horizonte (near Diamantina) to Rio de Janeiro, stopping at various towns along the way and staying at beautiful pousadas (lodges) for a total of four days.
+I joined my two friends, Claudia and Mauricio, on our Brazil road trip from Belo Horizonte to Rio de Janeiro, stopping at various towns along the way and staying at beautiful pousadas (lodges) for a total of four days.
 Check out my video of our road trip:

 We kicked off our road trip in Belo Horizonte, Brazil’s sixth largest city, and headed southeast towards our first stop: the historic town of Ouro Preto (map).
 The name literally translates as ‘Black Gold’, a reference to its mining past.
 In 1980, the town was designated a UNESCO World Heritage site due to its significance during the Minas Gold Rush but also because of its amazing baroque architecture.